SwissDataScienceCenter/renku-ui/README.md

 The client is the [React-based](https://reactjs.org) front-end for RenkuLab.
 Development started in 2017, and, in the intervening years, we have striven to change our development style to reflect the evolving best practices around the tools we use.
 You will see that not all code conforms to the guidelines laid out in this document, but **new code** should follow these guidelines, and older code should be refactored at opportune moments, whenever possible, to conform as well.

+Further technical details are available in [README file in the `client` folder](./client/README.md).

 ## Tool Stack

 | Framework                                     | Purpose                                       |